Military Car Insurance: USAA, Discounts & Best Coverage for Service Members

 How much is USAA car insurance compared to the national average in 2026?

-USAA's average full coverage rate runs approximately $1,407 to $1,533 per year ($117–$128/month), compared to the national average of $2,496 to $2,670 per year as of 2026 — a savings of roughly $1,000 or more annually.
+As of 2026, USAA's average full coverage rate is approximately $1,572 per year ($131/month), compared to the national average of $2,496 per year ($208/month) — a savings of roughly $900 annually.
 Rates vary by age, driving record, location, and vehicle.
-A young driver can expect to pay around $2,048–$2,079/year with USAA versus significantly more nationally.
-These savings grow even further when you layer in deployment and safe driver discounts.
+Drivers with violations or accidents will see higher rates, but USAA still typically undercuts major competitors by 25–40%.
+These savings grow even further when you layer in deployment storage and safe driver discounts.

 Can I suspend my car insurance while deployed?

 Some insurers, including GEICO, allow active duty members to suspend charges on their policy when their vehicle is stored on base for more than 30 days.
 However, completely canceling your coverage is generally not recommended — a lapse can result in significantly higher premiums when your policy resumes.
-In some cases, insurers have been known to charge members up to 45% more after a post-deployment coverage gap.
-Storage coverage (comprehensive-only) is usually the smartest, most affordable option.
+Storage coverage (comprehensive-only) is usually the smartest, most affordable option to maintain a clean coverage record.
 Learn more in our guide on car insurance during military deployment.

 Do I need special insurance if my car is going overseas?

 Yes.
 Standard U.S. auto insurance policies typically do not meet host-nation legal requirements for international coverage.
 If you're bringing a vehicle to an overseas duty station, you'll need a separate international policy from providers like GEICO (select countries), Clements Worldwide (170+ countries), Milinsure (Germany), or USAA (where available).
+Some countries also require locally mandated coverage — such as Japan's JCI — regardless of your international policy.
 Make sure to arrange coverage at least 30 days before your departure to avoid any lapse.

 Can veterans still get military car insurance discounts?

 Absolutely.
-Veterans are eligible for USAA membership with proof of honorable discharge via DD Form 214 and can access the same low rates as active duty members.
-GEICO also extends its military discount to retired military members.
-Farmers offers veterans up to 10% off, while Direct Auto offers up to 25% in select states.
+Veterans are eligible for USAA membership with proof of honorable discharge via DD Form 214 and can access the same competitive rates as active duty members — averaging around $1,572/year for full coverage in 2026.
+GEICO also extends its military discount of up to 15% to retired military members, and Farmers offers veterans up to 10–15% off.
 Always disclose your veteran status when shopping for quotes — it's one of the easiest ways to lower your premium.
 For a complete breakdown, see our auto insurance guide for veterans.

 Compare Car Insurance Rates in Ohio